Jester175/Jester175/README.md

 ---

 :purple_heart: My name is Nikita Kolesnew.
-Conscientious and attentive frontend developer with over 1 year of experience.
+Conscientious and attentive frontend developer.
 I am eager to apply my skills in creating various types of software.

 I have a special interest in developing 3D interactive objects.